Claude Code Pricing 2026: $20 Pro vs $100/$200 Max — Real Math

 Claude Code doesn’t have one price.
 It has six.

 Between Pro at $20/month, Max at $100 or $200, Team tiers, Enterprise, and pay-as-you-go API billing, figuring out what Claude Code actually costs you is genuinely confusing.
-And Anthropic hasn’t made it easier — the company admitted on March 31 that quotas were “running out too fast” for paying subscribers.
+And Anthropic hasn’t made it easier — the company admitted on March 31 that quotas were “running out too fast” for paying subscribers, shipped Opus 4.7 on April 16 with the same API prices but a new tokenizer that can bill up to 35% more tokens for the same text, quietly added Claude Code to the Team Standard tier in late April, then on April 21 briefly stripped Claude Code from the Pro tier on the pricing page entirely before reversing the change inside a few hours.
+(Yes, that one rattled people.)

 Here’s the full breakdown, the real math on break-even points, and the honest answer to “is $200/month worth it?”